truthcoin/www.truthcoin.info/_posts/2014-11-28-limits-of-blockchain.md

 When I claim that that the blockchain is an inefficient model, I am not claiming that software is an inefficient model.

 Our world contains several "software businesses".
-Google / Facebook run operations in almost the same way as Bitcoin: a group of programmers meeting to collaborate on software.
+Google / Facebook run operations in almost the same way that Bitcoin does: a group of programmers meeting to collaborate on software.
 New software might be sold for Bitcoin, or used to build a business which earns Bitcoin.
-However, saying that "but the tech will improve" doesn't change the **relative** disadvantages a blockchain has over a firm.
+However, that "the tech will improve" doesn't change the **relative** disadvantages a blockchain has over a firm.

 Take Storj, for example.
 With the tech tools we already have, anyone can already sell or rent their spare hard-drive space.
 Obviously, new software can help coordinate buyers, sellers, payments, and terms, but this software does not have to use a blockchain, it only needs to use Bitcoin the currency.